-The Best Laptops Under $500 of 2021
+The Best Laptops Under $500 of 2022

-Buying a laptop on a budget is tricky.
+Buying a laptop on a tight budget is tricky.
 You want something fast enough for daily tasks, without sacrificing too much in build quality and battery life.
 Not all budget laptops can strike that balance gracefully, but if you’re a student writing the occasional paper or someone who only needs a computer for the occasional email and Facebook message, $500 can often get you everything you need.
-At that price, we think the Acer Aspire 5(available at Amazon) gets you the best bang for your buck.
+At that price, we think the Dell Inspiron 3501(available at Amazon) gets you the best bang for your buck.

 Every laptop under a certain price range has to cut corners somewhere.
 Maybe they aren’t as portable, or maybe they use a cheap screen that can’t get as bright as the more expensive competition.
 But as long as you prioritize the features that matter most to you, a great laptop doesn’t have to cost an arm and a leg.
 We’ve gone hands-on with a number of sub-$500 laptops to help you narrow down the field.